“Praise in public, criticize in private.”

 In fact, what does success look like for this type of public praise?

-As far as I know, the goal is to highlight cases (people, projects) that are good examples of our expectations — role models.
+As far as I know, the intention is to highlight cases (people, projects) that are good examples of our expectations — role models.
 The intended impact is to kill two birds with one stone:

 - Praising people publicly should reinforce the people mentioned to feel acknowledged, appreciated and encouraged to keep going in the same manner, or even step up more.